uShip/USAsyncBlockOperation/README.md

 A more useful example would be rate-limiting our network requests, such that we only allow 3 requests in-flight at any one time.
 When using `USAsyncBlockOperation`, this is as simple a setting `maxConcurrentOperationCount = 3`.

+## `USAsyncMainBlockOperation`

+Do not use `USAsyncBlockOperation` on `NSOperationQueue.mainQueue`.
+Remember that `mainQueue` is a serial queue, and your long-running asynchronous operations will block the `mainQueue` while running one at a time.

+Instead, define a regular `NSOperationQueue`, but fill it with `USAsyncMainBlockOperation`.
+These will immedately dispatch onto the main thread, but will also abide by the `maxConcurrentOperationCount` of your queue.

 ## See Also:

 * https://developer.apple.com/library/ios/documentation/Cocoa/Reference/NSOperation_class/